 This country is fortunate to have a Civil Service with high standards of administration and integrity.
 The Civil Service has loyally and effectively helped to carry through the far-reaching changes we have made to secure greater economy, efficiency and better management in Government itself.
-It is a tribute to this spirit of co-operation that the number of civil servants has been reduced from 732,000 to 649,000 with the minimum of redundancies and with higher standards of service to the citizen.
+It is a tribute to this spirit of co-operation that the number of civil servants in the United Kingdom has been reduced from 732,000 to 649,000 with the minimum of redundancies and with higher standards of service to the citizen; and that there has been a reduction of eight per cent in the Scottish Office, even taking account of necessary increases in hospitals and prisons.
 This has saved the taxpayer about £500m. a year, and is helping us to improve civil service working conditions.